 To reduce development of drug-resistant bacteria and maintain effectiveness of norfloxacin and other antibacterials, use only for treatment or prevention of infections proven or strongly suspected to be caused by susceptible bacteria.1

 When selecting or modifying anti-infective therapy, use results of culture and in vitro susceptibility testing.1 In the absence of such data, consider local epidemiology and susceptibility patterns when selecting anti-infectives for empiric therapy.1

 Resistance in Neisseria gonorrhoeae

-AAP states use of fluoroquinolones may be justified in children <18 years of age in special circumstances after careful assessment of the risks and benefits for the individual patient and after these benefits and risks have been explained to the parents or caregivers.334
+AAP states use of fluoroquinolones may be justified in children <18 years of age in special circumstances after careful assessment of the risks and benefits for the individual patient and after these benefits and risks have been explained to parents and/or caregivers.110 292

 No substantial differences in safety and efficacy relative to younger adults, but increased risk of some adverse effects cannot be ruled out.1

 Risk of severe tendon disorders, including tendon rupture, is increased in geriatric adults >60 years of age.1 372 373 This risk is further increased in those receiving concomitant corticosteroids.1 372 373 (See Tendinopathy and Tendon Rupture under Cautions.)
 Use caution in geriatric adults, especially those receiving concomitant corticosteroids.1